 a.
-Mileage Reimbursement Rates

-When two or more persons on CIRM business share a private vehicle, only the driver may claim reimbursement for mileage.

-1. Standard Rate

-CIRM will use the standard reimbursement rate per mile as set by the Federal government and identified in the University of California Travel Policy.
+Mileage Reimbursement Rates When two or more persons on CIRM business share a private vehicle, only the driver may claim reimbursement for mileage.
+1. Standard Rate CIRM will use the standard reimbursement rate per mile as set by the Federal government and identified in the University of California Travel Policy.
 This rate takes into account all actual automobile expenses such as fuel and lubrication, towing charges, repairs, replacements, tires, depreciation, insurance, etc. Thus, under IRS regulations, travelers who claim this rate are not required to substantiate the actual costs of operating the vehicle.

-2. Rate for Travelers With Physical Disabilities

-A traveler with a physical disability who must use a specially equipped or modified automobile may claim reimbursement at the standard rate per mile set forth above.
+2. Rate for Travelers With Physical Disabilities A traveler with a physical disability who must use a specially equipped or modified automobile may claim reimbursement at the standard rate per mile set forth above.
 However, if the traveler incurred higher than standard operating costs, the traveler may seek reimbursement by submitting a statement with the Travel Expense Voucher certifying that he or she incurred higher operating costs.
-The actual fixed and variable costs must be specified in the statement.
+The actual fixed and variable (Approved by ICOC on 12/07/06 for staff and Working Group members) costs must be specified in the statement.
 The traveler should refer to IRS Form 2106, Employee Business Expenses.
+The form is available from the following IRS web site: